itwurl/BoneDoc/README.md

 # BoneDoc

 BoneDoc is a c++ command line tool for 3d shape analysis of human bones.
-Abstract concept in code faciliates protoyping for anatomical studies of various kinds.
+Abstract concept in code are meant to faciliate protoyping for various types of anatomical studies.

 ## Prototypes: